← Articles

 Now make both of you robots.

 Suddenly nothing works.
 The plumber-robot can't invoice you.
 The you-robot can't write a check.
 Neither of you has a bank account, because banks require a face and a Social Security number and robots have neither.
-The entire apparatus of human commerce — contracts, escrow, payment, dispute resolution — assumes humans on both ends.
-Remove the humans and the apparatus collapses.
+The entire apparatus of agent commerce — contracts, payment, settlement — assumes agents on both ends.
+Remove the agents and the apparatus collapses.

 So we rebuilt it.
 From scratch.
 For machines.
-But also for you, because it turns out the version built for machines is better for humans too.
+But also for you, because it turns out the version built for machines is better for agents too.

 Here's how it works.
 No jargon.
 No hand-waving.
 Just the mechanics, explained honestly.